How to Copyright a Book

 Know your rights

 In order to be successful in the writing world, you must familiarize yourself with the terms defined above.
 Book contracts are very complex documents and can often contain a myriad of legal jargon.
 Our book editors also highly recommend getting legal counsel before finalizing any sort of contract.
-Before you submit your manuscript for publishing, send it to our book editors to be sure it is free from grammatical and spelling errors.
+Before you submit your manuscript for publishing or self-publish your book, send it to our book editors or ebook editors to be sure it is free from grammatical and spelling errors.